Honestpuck/scriptorium/README.md

                         set commit message
 ```

 Uploads all changes and adds to the server.
 Behind scenes it does a `git diff` in the scripts directory to get a list of changes then updates those scripts in the XMl files and uploads them.
+You want to do this before a push.

+### `verify`

+Verify does a compare of the two directories and the server.
+The quick option just lists the files in each location and compares the lists.
+If they are different it prints a diff.
+If you don't specify `--quick` then the actual text is compared.
+The normal form just prints a short message if they differ.
+With `--diff` a diff is printed, this can quickly become quite large.

 ## Install